 After your computer sends a “ping” or a request to the server, it begins requesting data.
 Using Transmission Control Protocol (TCP), the test measures your connection with the same method used to share your files and send your messages.
 This protocol transmits information between the server and the end user in a secure, reliable way.

-Once the optimal amount of connections have been established, the device downloads more data and calculates the time it takes to transmit the information.
+Once the optimal amount of connections has been established, the device downloads more data and calculates the time it takes to transmit the information.
 The computer then runs the same test but in reverse to determine the upload speeds.